zuzannakuzniar/filmuseum/README.md

 # filmuseum
 Working on my implementation of Filmweb.

+In this project I'm using:
+* JAVA 8
+* SPRING BOOT
+* SPRING MVC
+* SPRING SECURITY
+* HIBERNATE
+* MYSQL
+* THYMELEAF

-Added tomcat dependency because it started as a regular project and then i decided to use Spring.
+Added tomcat dependency because it started as a regular project and then I decided to use Spring.

 login: user
-password: 123456
+| password: 123456